OffcierCia/DeFi-Developer-Road-Map/README.md

 Support is **very** important to me, with it I can do what I love - educating DeFi & Crypto users :sparkling_heart:  First, a few words, dear friends...
 I want to thank everyone who sent me donations!

+[![Supported by GitCoin](https://img.shields.io/badge/Support%20via-GitCoin-yellowgreen)](https://gitcoin.co/grants/3150/defi-developer-roadmap)

 The best thing is to support me directly by donating to my address on Ethereum Main-net or any of the compatible networks or to any address from the list below:

-[![Supported by GitCoin](https://img.shields.io/badge/Support%20via-GitCoin-yellowgreen)](https://gitcoin.co/grants/3150/defi-developer-roadmap)

 - **[0xB25C5E8fA1E53eEb9bE3421C59F6A66B786ED77A](https://etherscan.io/address/0xB25C5E8fA1E53eEb9bE3421C59F6A66B786ED77A)** — ERC20 & ETH [officercia.eth](https://etherscan.io/enslookup-search?search=officercia.eth)

 - **[17Ydx9m7vrhnx4XjZPuGPMqrhw3sDviNTU](https://blockchair.com/bitcoin/address/17Ydx9m7vrhnx4XjZPuGPMqrhw3sDviNTU)** - BTC

 - **4AhpUrDtfVSWZMJcRMJkZoPwDSdVG6puYBE3ajQABQo6T533cVvx5vJRc5fX7sktJe67mXu1CcDmr7orn1CrGrqsT3ptfds** - Monero XMR

-- **BLyXANAw7ciS2Abd8SsN1Rc8J4QZZiJdBzkoyqEuvPAB** - Solana

-- **t1Tixh34p5FK9pMV4VYKzggP6qPbUwUabxx** - ZenCash ZEC

-- **DQhux6WzyWb9MWWNTXKbHKAxBnAwDWa3iD** - Doge

-- **TYWJoRenGB9JFD2QsdPSdrJtaT6CDoFQBN** - USDT TRX

-- **LebuhjAPJLnLULAKsMgQEZC5E5q9TdvurJ** - LiteCoin

 - You can also support me by minting one of my [Mirror articles NFTs](https://officercia.mirror.xyz/)!